 What are SHARE FAIRS?

 SHARE FAIRS are a new type of regular social event.
+They were conceived at the Eden Project.
 They are like a market or fete but instead of buying and selling, people swap and share in a pop-up, money-free zone.

 Alongside sharing and swapping items such as clothes, games and books, people also share skills, stories, ideas, information and, above all, company.